rootchain/pcspecsdraft/transfers.md

 # Transfers

-Transfer operations are registered on the spender chain first.
+Transactions are first registered on sender chain and claimed on receiver chain and then can be optionally settled on main chain.

 ```json
 {